awsdocs/amazon-chime-sdk-developer-guide/doc_source/case-4.md

 }
 ```

-Once the caller enters digits that match your regular expression pattern, the SIP media application invokes a Lambda function that returns the following type of payload:
+Once the caller enters digits that match your regular expression pattern, the SIP media application invokes an AWS Lambda function that returns the following type of payload:

 ```
 {